 Phenobarbital (PB), rifampicin (Rif)

 Table I. Overview of CYP enzymes induced by three typical inducers.

-Surprisingly, we found that even after an extended time in culture prior to induction, all four CYPs tested were induced at high levels (Figure 6) comparable to the fold induction shown for hphep cells induced 2-4 days post-thawing (Yajima et al. 2014).
-The only exception to the pattern of high levels of CYP inducibility across donors is that CYP2C9 induction by Rif was observed in only 2 out of 3 donors (Figure 6, Panel D); however, this is consistent with reports that CYP2C9 is not inducible in some donors (Yajima et al. 2014).
+Interestingly, we found that even after 26 days in culture prior to induction, all four CYPs tested were induced at high levels (Figure 7), comparable to the fold induction shown for hphep cells induced 2–4 days post-thaw (Yajima et al. 2014).
+The only exception to the pattern of high levels of CYP inducibility across donors is that CYP2C9 induction by Rif was observed in only two out of three donors (Figure 7, Panel D); however, this is consistent with reports that CYP2C9 is not inducible in some donors (Yajima et al. 2014).